crpaustin/CPP-Games/README.md

 # CPP-Games
 A collection of games made in C++

-Must be run in a Command Line Interface.
+Must be compiled and run in a Command Line Interface.